yast/yast.github.io/doc/maintenance-branches.md

 can be used, but to apply fix from ycp to ruby code is recommended to write it from scratch.

-Example work-flow for older branch:
+Example work-flow for older branch (can vary depending on scenario):
 ```
 git checkout Code-11-SP4
 git pull